 I smoke the fish for 8-10 hours, this is for larger pieces of salmon, 1-1/2" thick and 4" diameter.

-Basic hot smoke, heavy salt, cover it in salt, wait 1 hour, rinse in cold water, let dry 2 hour, and cook it in your little chief at 180 degrees for 8 -12 hours.
-It'll be cooked, it'll taste like smoke, and you'll like it.
+To hot smoke, cover it in salt, wait 1 hour and rinse in cold water.
+Let dry 2 hours and cook it in your little chief at 180 degrees for 8-12 hours.
+It'll taste like smoke, and you'll like it.
 Those were the days!

-Basic cold smoke whole fillets,in a cooler, layer of fish, sprinkle salt cover in brown sugar, repeat til you run out of fish.
+Basic cold smoke method.
+Whole fillets in a cooler, add a layer of fish, sprinkle salt, cover in brown sugar, repeat until you run out of fish.
 Leave over nite or til you get home the next day.
 Rinse in cold water, wipe clean, place on smoker racks in smoker and turn on the fan only for 3 hours.
 Smoke as long as you like, more or less is to taste.
 The important thing to remember is not to let the temperature rise above 90 degrees.
 It's curing (removing the moisture) not cooking that's important.
 Store in your freezer.
 Slice as thin as you can, while it's still partially frozen, before serving.

 What I have found is temperature is key in this.
 If you can control your temperatures your finished product will be much better.
 If you smoke it, it will taste like smoke.
-If you control your temperatures while smoking, your finished product will look much better and you'll be able to make different kinds of smoked fish.
-One thing that took me years to figure out, if I keep the temperature under 140, the fat won't ooze out of the grain in the flesh, like a grilled cheese gone wrong.
+By controlling the temperature while smoking, the finished product will look much better.
+You'll be able to make different kinds of smoked fish.
+One thing took me years to figure out.
+If I keep the temperature under 140, the fat won't ooze out of the grain of the flesh, like a grilled cheese gone wrong.